lwvmobile/m17-fme/docs/Example_Usage.md

                 (example: -M 1:N0CALL:SP5WWP)
   -U <str>      Set UDP/IP Frame HOST:PORT:MODULE
                 (example: -U 127.0.0.1:17001:B)
-  -S <str>      Enter SMS Message (up to 772 UTF-8 characters) for Packet Data Encoder
+  -S <str>      Enter SMS Message (up to 821 UTF-8 characters) for Packet Data Encoder
                 (example: -S 'Hello World!
 This is a text message') -A <str>      Enter SMS Message (Up to 48 UTF-8 characters) For Stream Voice Encoder (Arbitrary Data).
 Enables 1600 mode.
                 (example: -A 'Hello World!
-This is arbitrary data on 1600') -R <hex>      Enter RAW Data for Packet Data Encoder as Hex Octets.
+This is arbitrary data on 1600') -R <hex>      Enter RAW Data for Packet Data Encoder as Hex Octets (up to 823 octets).
                 (example: -R 8169001E135152397C0A0000005A45) for Packet GNSS Position @ Wally World)

                 (NOTE: Using Meta Fields is not compatible with Using Encryption!)